 So, if this is to be considered a milestone—a marker on the road to autonomous robot artistry—it's a vanishingly little one.
 Still, it's an interesting little milestone; none of the poets or coders I've spoken to knew of another machine-generated poem that was accepted for publication and published as if authored by a human.

 Most algorithmic language artworks are unabashed in their artificiality; the aforementioned Pentametron turns mundane tweets into real-life poetry.
 Ross Goodwin's fiction generator takes texts (like the CIA torture report, say) and transforms them into bizarre word-salad stories.

-But Scholl isn’t as interested in the novelty alone.
-“I do consider it just another way of doing poetry,” he told me.
+But Scholl isn't as interested in the novelty alone.
+"I do consider it just another way of doing poetry," he told me.
 Scholl is an avid poetry reader and student, and his knowledge has informed the library—all the possible syntax and word choices are contained in a .bnf file—that the auto-poems draw their language from.
 Scholl can then tweak the inputs to alter the poem's emotional content.

 "This program works on the basis that every word in the English language is either 'positive' or 'negative,'" Scholl explains in the generator's Read Me file.
 "For instance 'lovely' is positive and 'thorn' is negative.
 A 'poem' is a group of sentences that are structured in a way to have +1, -1 or 0 in terms of the positivity/negativity.
 A 'mushy poem' is strictly positive."
 He sent me a few different "positive" and "negative" poems, and the difference was obvious.